xdmushui/partner-center-sdk/develop/create-a-cart.md

 - Partner Center

 How to add an order for a customer in a cart.
-For more information about what is currently available to sell, see [CSP agreements, price lists, and offers](https://msdn.microsoft.com/partner-center/csp-documents-and-learning-resources.md).
+For more information about what is currently available to sell, see [Partner offers in the Cloud Solution Provider program](https://docs.microsoft.com/partner-center/csp-offers).

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites